reallyinsane/mathan-latex-maven-plugin/README.md

 Parameter|Description|Default
 ---------|-----------|-------
 outputFormat|The desired output format.
-Can be either `dvi`, `ps` or `pdf`|`pdf` texBin|The bin directory of the tex distribution.|Searches on `PATH` environment. latexSteps|The latex commands to execute to generate the output document.|This is `latex` for `dvi`, `latex,dvips` for `ps` and `pdflatex` for `pdf`. buildSteps|The build steps executed for a single document.
-The keyword `LaTeX` defines all steps configured with `latexSteps`|`LaTeX`, `bibtex`, `makeindex`, `makeindexnomencl`, `LaTeX`, `LaTeX` steps|Configuration for user-defined steps.| none keepIntermediateFile|Sets wether intermediate files created during the build should be kept.|`false` sourceDirectory|Where to find *.tex documents.|'src/main/tex` commonsDirectory|Name of the sub directory with common resources.|`commons` makeIndexStyleFile|Name of the index style file to use for makeindex| none
+Can be either `dvi`, `ps` or `pdf`|`pdf` sourceDirectory|Where to find *.tex documents.|'src/main/tex` texBin|The bin directory of the tex distribution.|Searches on `PATH` environment. texFile|Name of the main *.tex file to use| defaults to a single .tex file found in `sourceDirectory` latexSteps|The latex commands to execute to generate the output document.|This is `latex` for `dvi`, `latex,dvips` for `ps` and `pdflatex` for `pdf`. buildSteps|The build steps executed for a single document.
+The keyword `LaTeX` defines all steps configured with `latexSteps`|`LaTeX`, `bibtex`, `makeindex`, `makeindexnomencl`, `LaTeX`, `LaTeX` steps|Configuration for user-defined steps.| none keepIntermediateFile|Sets wether intermediate files created during the build should be kept.|`false` makeIndexStyleFile|Name of the index style file to use for makeindex| none